isaacnmm/pestpolicy-hugo2XX/content/posts/best-material-for-playground-surface/index.md

 Further, youll need to replace sand yearly or when it becomes dirty.
 **Availability**
-Sand is also readily available and you can get it delivered to you at your doorstep. �You can also order sand online from Amazon, Home Depot, and other online stores.
+Sand is also readily available and you can get it delivered to you at your doorstep.
+You can also order sand online from Amazon, Home Depot, and other online stores.
 **Maintenance**
 Sand is difficult to maintain.
 It's susceptible to insects, animal wastes, and can hide harmful objects.
 Thus, youll need to take your time to monitor the sand closely.

 Sand also scatters during childrens playtime, so youll need to rake it periodically to prevent injuries.

 Youll also need to replace the sand yearly or every time it gets dirty.
-**Types of Playground Surfaces: �Unitary Covers**
+**Types of Playground Surfaces: Unitary Covers**
 ### **5. Artificial Grass (Turf) **
 Artificial grass is widely used on soccer fields and delivers a beautiful scene wherever it's installed.
 Most people also use the turf for the swing set surface.
 **Appearance**